tobyhodges/fair-research-software/episodes/07-documenting-code.md

 We have adapted the How-to guide from the previous challenge into the example tutorial below.

-### Example Tutorial: Changing the File Path for the Spacewalks Output Dataset
+### Example tutorial: changing the file path for the Spacewalks output dataset

 #### Introduction
 In this tutorial, we will learn how to change the file path for the output dataset generated by Spacewalk.